 - scholarship Revisions

-- A candidate is liable for the Student Services and Amenities Fee for their time at ANU irrespective of whether ANU is the home or host institution and the plan within which a student is enrolled.
+24. A candidate is liable for the Candidate Services and Amenities Fee for their time at ANU irrespective of whether ANU is the home or host institution and the plan within which a candidate is enrolled.

-- A candidate is liable for any other fees that may be associated with their candidature, such as OSHC and visa costs, irrespective of whether ANU is the home or host institution and the plan within which a student is enrolled.
+25. A candidate is liable for any other fees that may be associated with their candidature, such as OSHC and visa costs, irrespective of whether ANU is the home or host institution and the plan within which a candidate is enrolled.

-- The Delegated Authority is responsible for ensuring that the requirements established for enrolment and candidature are followed.
+26. The Delegated Authority as defined in the Research Awards Rule is responsible for ensuring that the requirements established for enrolment and candidature are followed.

 Examination and award

-- The thesis is written in one language, with an abstract provided in the other language as well.
+29. The thesis is written in one language, with an abstract provided in the other language as well, where relevant.
 If that language is not English, appropriate additional quality assurance arrangements must be in place, including for the appointment of examiners.

-- Upon successful completion of the program and achieving a satisfactory result in the examination, the College notifies the graduations office of the study arrangements and the requirements for the student’s testamur.
+30. Upon successful completion of the program and achieving a satisfactory result in the examination, the Graduate Research Office notifies the graduations office of the study arrangements and the requirements for the candidate’s testamur.

-- In the case of a Joint PhD, the collaboration is recognised on the testamur as specified in the agreement, either through co-badging of the testamur or the insertion of appropriate text as per the Academic Statements procedure.
+31. In the case of a Joint PhD, the collaboration is recognised on the testamur only as specified in the agreement, either through co-badging of the testamur or the insertion of appropriate text as per the Academic Statements procedure.